JeeWeetje/iot-workshop/Commands.md

 1. Go to the UWP project
 2. `Open` the file named 'AzureIoTHub.cs'
 3. The class in this file also contains a method 'ReceiveCloudToDeviceMessageAsync' which is not that smart.
-I can only receive text.
-We want to receive a number (bytes).
+It can only receive text.
+We want to receive a number (bytes) from the Azure IoT Platform
-4. `Replace the method with the following code`
+4. `Add` a Receivde method with the following code

     ```csharp
     public static async Task<byte[]> ReceiveCloudToDeviceBytes()